theseanything/civilservicelgbt.github.io/about/our-team.md

 ## Governance team

-We're currently recruiting a team to lead our internal governance work.
+Our governance team runs our board and Heads of Networks forum, and maintains our constitution and policies.
 If you'd like to be involved, [email us](mailto:info@civilservice.lgbt).

 ## Local organisers